New Season Of ‘Flip Or Flop’ Will Feature ‘Tension’ Between Tarek And Christina El Moussa, Reports ‘Us Weekly’

 “[This season is] a little bit more edgy,” a source close to Christina told Us Weekly magazine on May 9.
 “They’re showcasing a more personal side, that they are an ex-husband and ex-wife having disagreements.”

 According to the magazine’s report, Christina and Tarek aren’t exactly “at each other’s throats” during Flip or Flop Season 8, but it is clear that things between them aren’t quite friendly.
-In fact, during one scene in particular, Christina is seen storming off set after Tarek gets irritated by something she said.
+In fact, during one scene in particular, Christina is seen storming off the set after Tarek gets irritated by something she said.

 The new season of Flip or Flop “will definitely shed more light on their relationship and be more interesting,” the pal added.